wannier-developers/wannier90/docs/docs/user_guide/wannier90/parameters.md

 ### `real(kind=dp) :: kmesh_tol`

-Two kpoints belong to the same shell if the distance between them is less than `kmesh_tol`.
+Two k-points belong to the same shell if the distance between them is less than `kmesh_tol`.
 Units are Ang.

 The default value is 0.000001 Ang.

 ### `integer :: higher_order_n`

-Specifies the order of finite-difference(FD) formula.
+Specifies the order of finite-difference (FD) formula.
 The default is 1.
 Assuming the first-order FD uses #1, #3 shells for neighbors, then the n-th-order FD also includes 2, 3, ..., n times #1, #3 shells.
 A very high value of n may require larger `search_shells`.